National Parks Near Atlanta

 It’s the longest hiking trail in the world.
 And, it begins or ends (depending on your perspective) in Georgia.

-The Appalachian National Scenic Trail is a marked hiking trail that runs from Springer Mountain in Georgia to Mount Katahdin in Maine.
-Just how long a hike is that?
-Approximately 2,200 miles.
+The Appalachian National Scenic Trail, also known as the Appalachian Trail, is a marked hiking trail that extends over 2,200 miles from Springer Mountain in Georgia to Mount Katahdin in Maine.

 RELATED: 7 EPIC Arkansas National Parks